 - Your PCP doesn’t have experience to take care of your health care needs.

-Another reason why your PCP or Primary Medical Group could change is if your PCP or Primary Medical Group stops working with your Insurer.
-If this happens, your Insurer will send you a letter letting you know your new PCP or Primary Medical Group.
+Another reason why your PCP or Primary Medical Group could change is if your PCP or Primary Medical Group stops working with Triple-S Salud.
+If this happens, Triple-S Salud will send you a letter letting you know your new PCP or Primary Medical Group.
 If you want to change your PCP or Primary Medical Group, call at 1-800-981-1352; TTY / TDD users should call 1-855-295-4040.

 WHAT HAPPENS AFTER I ASK FOR THE CHANGE?

 Once you make the change with Triple-S Salud, it will take some time for the change to be effective.
 If you make the change in the first 5 days of a month, it will be effective in the next month.
 For example, if you make the change on January 5, it will be effective on February 1.
 But if you make the change after the first 5 days of the month, it will be effective the month after next.
 For example, if you make the change on January 6, it will be effective March 1.

 You should keep seeing your old PCP until the change is effective.
 You cannot start seeing your new PCP until the effective date.

 WHAT ABOUT OTHER DOCTORS OR PROVIDERS I NEED TO SEE?

 Besides your PCP, you may also need to see other doctors and health care providers, like specialists.
 A specialist is a doctor who gives care for a certain illness or part of the body.
 One kind of specialist is a cardiologist, who is a heart doctor.
 Another kind of specialist is an oncologist, who treats cancer.
 There are many kinds of specialists.